timlabs/uscode/United States Code/TITLE 46-SHIPPING/Subtitle V-Merchant Marine/Part A-General/CHAPTER 503-ADMINISTRATIVE.md

   * (10) GRANT CONDITIONS.—

-    * (A) IN GENERAL.—The Secretary shall require as a condition of making a grant under this subsection that a grantee—
+    * (A) IN GENERAL.—The Secretary shall require as a condition of making a grant under this subsection or subsection (d) that a grantee—

       * (i) maintain such records as the Secretary considers necessary;